 26 Years Later, 'Lorena' Revisits The Bobbitt Saga — And The Media Reaction

-In 1993, a 24-year-old woman named Lorena Bobbitt reacted violently to what she claimed was a long-term pattern of marital abuse — sexual and otherwise — by severing the penis of her husband, John Wayne Bobbitt, then driving away and tossing the remnant out her car window.
+In 1993, a 24-year-old woman named Lorena Bobbitt reacted violently to what she said was a long-term pattern of marital abuse — sexual and otherwise — by severing the penis of her husband, John Wayne Bobbitt, then driving away and tossing the remnant out her car window.

 This unusual act made national headlines and resulted in a pair of high-profile trials: his for marital sexual assault, hers for malicious wounding.
 Now, a new four-part documentary series called Lorena (Amazon Prime Video) recounts the incident, the trials that followed and the national furor that resulted.